eXist-db/docker-existdb/README.md

 ```

 ### Available Arguments and Defaults
-eXist's cache size and maximum brokers can be configured at build time using the following syntax.
+eXist-db's cache size and maximum brokers can be configured at build time using the following syntax.
 ```bash
 docker build --build-arg MAX_CACHE=312 MAX_BROKER=15 .
 ```

-NOTE: Due to the fact that the final images does not provide a shell setting ENV variables for eXist has no effect.
+NOTE: Due to the fact that the final images does not provide a shell, setting ENV variables for eXist-db has no effect.
 ```bash
 # !This has no effect!
 docker run -it -d -p8080:8080 -e MAX_BROKER=10 ae4d6d653d30